 When work, money, hobbies, and projects take the top spot, weight loss takes a back burner and gets left behind.
 Use competition to change your weight loss journey from a failure to a victory.

 Weight Loss Motivation from Adventure Causes Weight Loss

-When your motivation comes from adventure, you need to find alternative ways to work out and eat.
-To be successful on your weight loss journey, you must try new things.
+When your motivation comes from adventure, you must find alternative ways to work out and eat.
+To succeed in your weight loss journey, you must try new things.
 Go to the gym and try rock climbing, cross-fit, and boot camp.
 You enjoy new things and know how to have fun.
 You love roller coasters and thrive on an adrenaline rush.

 Weight Loss Motivation from Curiosity Causes Weight Loss

-When your motivation comes from curiosity, you need to learn and understand the weight loss process.
+When your motivation comes from curiosity, you must learn and understand the weight loss process.
 To be successful on a weight loss journey, you must exercise outdoors or cook by a campfire.
-You will find better results from visiting a national park than from working out at the gym when curiosity motivates you.
+When curiosity motivates you, you will find better results from visiting a national park than working out at the gym.